The US Air Force hits 70 years of flying the wild blue yonder

 "Yeager had to chuckle.
 Some things never changed," Tom Wolfe wrote in "The Right Stuff."
 "You let any fighter jock talk about the enemy aircraft and he'll tell you it's the hottest thing that ever left the ground.
 After all, it made him look just that much better when he waxed the bandit's tail."

-Updated Sept.
-18: Added information about the B-21 Raider and about Chuck Yeager's experience.
+Update, Sept.
+18 at 5 a.m.
+PT: Added information about the B-21 Raider and about Chuck Yeager's experience.

 Tech Enabled: CNET chronicles tech's role in providing new kinds of accessibility.